rocket-ua/FlashLib/README.md

 This create your object from library and all included objects.
 **createItemFromLibrary**
 <li> The first argument is the name and path to the item in the project's .fla library.
 <li> The second argument is the name from which library the item should be created.
-(FlashLibConfig.json => libToJson.flashLibName)
+(FlashLibConfig.json => libToJson.flashLibName).
+You can add several exported libraries in one time, and create items from this items using library name.

 ## Result
 ### What was make in Animate CC and what makes in PIXI.js